markstringer-dti/markstringer-dti.github.io/dti.md

 What's the precise nature of the hole?
 The hole is the gap between the dream of a project and the reality.
 The dream is a shiny idea that got funding based on its superficial, unthinking attractiveness.
 The reality is a partial realisation of that idea that is in the world and delivers value.

 It's like this.
 You need to get out of the hole.
 You need to get to the other side.
-Thhe side that has a working product that provides value.
+The side that has a working product that provides value.
 And to that, you and your team need to solve the problems that you've identified with the dream.
 But when you start to identify the problems with the dream, you make the people who came up with the dream and the people who are funding the dream scared and angry.

 To get out of the hole, you need time, and resources, and a clear-eyed view of the problems that need to be solved to get out you of the hole.
 But all those things upset the people who came up with the dream.